jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 Quantum computers work on a completely different principle to classical computers, so the quantum algorithm to solve a problem is entirely different to a classical one.
 A lot of work is needed to find quantum algorithms that can exploit the power of a quantum computer.
 As yet, only a few exist.

 Current quantum computers are referred to as Noisy Intermediate-Scale Quantum (NISQ) devices.
-They are susceptible to *decoherence* of the fragile quantum state, caused by noise from their environment, leading to high error rates.
+They are susceptible to *decoherence* of the fragile quantum state, caused by noise and interaction of the qubits with their environment, leading to high error rates.
 Devices are cooled down to near absolute zero to reduce the thermal noise and shielded against other forms of radiation.
-Noise can to some extent be countered by quantum error correction, implemented using many physical qubits to make one logical qubit.
+Qubits can be made more robust by quantum error correction, implemented using many physical qubits to make one logical qubit.
 Consequently, the number of useful qubits can be much less that the physical number.
 The key challenge in the years ahead is to scale quantum computers up to the tens or hundreds of thousands of logical qubits needed to tackle real-world problems, while keeping noise and errors under control.

 An added benefit of developing the technology for quantum computers is that we are learning new ways to manipulate nature at the quantum level.
 This is certain to have applications in other areas such as quantum sensing and quantum metrology.

+## 2: Preliminaries

-## Qubits
+### Qubits

 The unit of information for classical computers is the *bit*, which has two possible states that we label 0 and 1.
-The unit of information for quantum computers is the *qubit*.
+The unit of information for quantum computers is the *qubit*, which has two basis states that are denoted by $\ket{0}$ and $\ket{1}$.
+However, unlike a classical bit, a qubit can be in a *superposition* of its two basis states.

 The qubit is an abstraction of a two-level quantum system, such as the spin of an electron or the polarisation of a photon.
-It has two orthonormal basis states denoted by $\ket{0}$ and $\ket{1}$.
+Another example is the energy level of an atom that can be in either the ground state or a specific excited energy state.
+Yet another kind is a superconducting qubit with two distinct current states.
+By working at the abstract level of a qubit, we can describe quantum computation in a way that makes it independent of the physical realisation.

 The *ket* symbol $\ket{\psi}$ is part of the Dirac *Bra-Ket* notation and represents a complex vector with label $\psi$.
+The $\ket{0}$ and $\ket{1}$ basis states can be thought of as corresponding to the classical bit states 0 and 1.
+This basis is known as the *computational basis* or Z-basis.

-The two basis states can be represented as column vectors as follows:
+The two qubit basis states $\ket{0}$ and $\ket{1}$ can be represented as column vectors as follows:

 ```math
 \ket{0} =  \begin{bmatrix}1\\0\end{bmatrix}\quad\text{and}\quad\ket{1} =  \begin{bmatrix}0\\1\end{bmatrix}
 ```

-The $\ket{0}$ and $\ket{1}$ basis states can be thought of as corresponding to the classical bit states 0 and 1.
-This basis is known as the *computational basis* or Z-basis.

 When it is measured in a particular basis, a qubit will always be found in one of the two basis states.
 However, when it is not being measured, it can also be in a linear superposition of the two basis states: